 - · getting more information to understand family violence,

-- to learn about supports available, and
+- · to learn about supports available, and

-- how to get help.
+- · how to get help.

-Anyone can experience family violence regardless of gender (women, men, cis and trans), sexual orientation, age, background, financial status, faith, culture, or country of origin.
-If you are experiencing family violence, remember it is never the victim's fault.
+Anyone can experience family violence regardless of gender (women, men, cis, trans, nonbinary, or genderfluid), sexual orientation, age, background, financial status, faith, culture, or country of origin.

+If you or someone you know are experiencing family violence, remember it is never the victim's fault.

 People who experience family violence do not cause the abuse in the relationship, the perpetrator does.

-Sometimes people feel they are responsible, feel like they should have seen the signs, or that they should have known better.
+Sometimes people feel they are responsible, feel like they should have seen the signs or that they should have known better.
 However, the person using the abusive behaviours does so in a way that is gradual and often confusing, so it is difficult to detect.

-Family violence is never the victim's fault.
+Violence is never the victim's fault.